http4k/www/src/website/content/news/introducing-http4k-v6-and-ee/index.md

 The aim of http4k EE is to provide a level of support to major releases of the toolkit through a commercial offering and strengthen the investment in the evolution of the http4k ecosystem as a whole.

-If your company is interested in longer-term access to http4k version 5 or want to take advantage of the peace-of-mind benefits provided by http4k EE, **please get in touch with the team to arrange a call**, either by reaching out on the Kotlin Slack instance or through our email channels at enterprise@http4k.org
+If your company is interested in longer-term access to http4k version 5 or want to take advantage of the peace-of-mind benefits provided by http4k EE, **please get in touch with the team to arrange a call**, either by reaching out on the Kotlin Slack instance or through our email channels at enterprise@http4k.org.
+You can also read more about the offering on the [http4k Enterprise Edition](/enterprise) page.

 In the meantime, the team will be busy paving the way for the next chapter in the whole http4k ecosystem.
-Please join us in the [Kotlin Slack](https://kotlinlang.slack.com) to discuss the upcoming changes and to provide feedback on the roadmap.
+Please join us in the [Kotlin Slack](https://kotlinlang.slack.com) to discuss the upcoming changes and to provide feedback on the roadmap,

 Get ready for version 6 in January!